Broccoli Micros (1oz)

 Low-Calorie Nutrition: A small serving (e.g., a few ounces) is very low in calories (<3 calories per serving) but packed with nutrients.

-Nutritional Comparison (Per 100g, Approximate):
+Nutritional Comparison (Per 100g, Approximate):*not verified by FDA

 Vitamin C: 70–117 mg